Hobbled Dewey & LeBoeuf loses last top manager

-(Reuters) - For Dewey & LeBoeuf, the time may have come for last rites.
-It has laid off hundreds of employees, been hit with lawsuits for not paying its bills and continued to shed partners, including on Wednesday the last member of its top management team.
+May 16 (Reuters) - For Dewey & LeBoeuf, the time may have come for last rights.
+In recent days, Dewey has laid off hundreds of employees, been hit with new lawsuits for not paying its bills and continued to shed partners, including the last member of its top management team.

 As late as Wednesday afternoon, however, a spokesman for Dewey insisted the “firm is not formally closed.”

-Instead of filing for bankruptcy, Dewey appears to be attempting to liquidate outside of court - a strategy that one lawyer for creditors said cannot guarantee fairness.
+Instead of filing for bankruptcy, Dewey appears to be attempting to liquidate outside of court -- a strategy that one lawyer for creditors said is unfair.

 “In my view, this company has to be put into a bankruptcy,” said Annette Jarvis of Dorsey & Whitney, a bankruptcy lawyer who represents a group of 51 retired pension partners at Dewey predecessor LeBoeuf, Lamb, Greene & MacRae.
 “There has to be transparency.”